I went live on Facebook every day in February, 2018.

 Would I do this kind of every day challenge again?
 No, probably not.
 But I will use live video for Thankful Cow Solutions in the future and I wholeheartedly encourage you to add it to your marketing strategy!

-Amanda Sloan is a Social Media Strategist at Thankful Cow Solutions.
+Amanda Sloan is a Social Media Strategist at Thankful Cow Solutions and a blogger at Bean & Backpack.
 She’s a lover of restaurants, coffee shops, and nutrition.
 You’ll find her talking and writing about social media, vegan food, travel, specialty coffee, and positive mindset.
-Join our mailing list at www.thankfulcow.com/moo.